markon1-a/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 0: 00:00:54

-So everything, like everything that pertains to taproot and since then?
+So like everything that pertains to taproot and since then?

 Speaker 1: 00:00:58